crowebird/js_classes/README.md

 var myClassInstanceConstructor = js_classes.instances('MyClass.WithConstructor');
 myClassInstanceConstructor.getAdd(); // 6
 ```
+_Note:_
-js_classes.instances will only hold instances of classes Auto-Instantiated.
+  - _js_classes.instances will only hold instances of classes Auto-Instantiated._

-_Note that when a class is Auto-Instantiated that js_classes.extend will also return that instance_
+  - _When a class is Auto-Instantiated that js_classes.extend will also return that instance_